 The European Commission has released its annual financial report which describes how the 2011 budgetary cycle was managed.
 The financial report provides detailed information on the sources of EU financing and gives a basic overview of EU expenditure.
 "The report's main aim is to provide a transparent account of the Union's financial matters.
 For the first time ever, this year the publication comes in an e-version with interactive tables, making it possible to compare data across a wide range of criteria.
-I hope this will help readers digest the financial information more easily and enable them to get new insights into the EU budget", says the Commissioner responsible for Financial Programming and Budget Janusz Lewandowski.
+I hope this will help readers digest the financial information more easily and enable them to get new insights into the EU budget", says the Commissioner responsible for Budget Janusz Lewandowski.

 In its first part, the EU Budget 2011 Financial Report offers a brief overview of the EU's annual budget procedure, which for the first time followed the new procedure adopted in the Lisbon Treaty in full.
 The statistics show, for instance, that the Commission executed close to two million payments through Member States' treasuries, as well as central and commercial banks.